Body Contouring After Weight Loss

 Following considerable weight loss, excess skin can hide your dramatically slimmer body contours.
 This can be frustrating and discouraging after working so hard to lose the weight.
 If you have undergone massive weight loss with or without bariatric surgery, Partners in Plastic Surgery in Grand Rapids, MI, offers numerous body contouring treatments that can help.
 Let us help you explore the procedures we offer to let you reveal the attractive body you’ve worked so hard to achieve.

-Dr. Dennis Hammond, Dr. Andrea Van Pelt, and Dr. Melissa Kath understand that every case is different and strive to give each patient a unique, one-of-a-kind experience.
+Dr. Dennis Hammond and Dr. Andrea Van Pelt understand that every case is different and strive to give each patient a unique, one-of-a-kind experience.
 We have extensive experience with these procedures, have board-certified anesthesiologists on staff, and perform surgeries in our fully accredited facility.
 To learn more about body contouring after weight loss, request a consultation online or call us at (616) 464-4420.

 After Weight Loss Before & After Photos